Publishing experimental statistics

 Experimental statistics are a subset of newly developed or innovative official statistics that are undergoing evaluation.
 Experimental statistics are developed under the guidance of the Head of Profession for Statistics.
 They are published to involve users and stakeholders at an early stage in assessing their suitability and quality.

-The regulatory guidance document Experimental statistics – official statistics in development sets out UK Statistics Authority policy on this topic.
+The regulatory guidance document Experimental statistics – official statistics in development sets out the United Kingdom (UK) Statistics Authority policy on this topic.

 Experimental statistics are, by definition, also official statistics.
 The Statistics and Registration Service Act 2007 refers only to official statistics and makes no mention of experimental statistics.